 When the basics were decided, key people then had to be taught how to read and write their own mother tongue.
 Only then could Bible translation begin and literacy teachers start classes for adults and children, using primers written in Bamunka.

-Nearly fifteen years on, the Gospel of Luke is published, there is a draft of the whole New Testament and there is a self-sustaining literacy programme.
+Nearly seventeen years on, the Gospel of Luke is published, there is a draft of the whole New Testament and there is a self-sustaining literacy programme.

 The area is now in a war zone and much prayer is needed as the work continues under very difficult conditions.